coakleyprashant/Ol-Chiki-font/README.md

 # Ol-Chiki-font
-Badomtolia font was designed as part of my gradutation project at National Institute of Design, Ahmedbad.
+Badomtolia font was designed as part of my gradutation project at National Institute of Design, Ahmedabad.
 The font is designed to write Santhali Language in Ol Chiki/Ol Cemet script.
 This project was sponsored by theIdeaWorks design agency in New Delhi India.
+As agreed with my sponsor the designed font is free to use.

 Quick reference links